NicTool/dns-resource-record/README.md

 This module is used to:

 - validate well formedness and RFC compliance of DNS resource records
-- import RRs from and from the following formats:
+- import RRs to and from the following formats:

 |                      **RR format**                       |     **import**     |     **export**     |
 | :------------------------------------------------------: | :----------------: | :----------------: |